 Additionally, five programs have achieved national accreditation from their aligned professional associations:

 - MEd in Communication Disorders (Council on Academic Accreditation of the American Speech-Language-Hearing Association);

-- MEd in School Counseling (Council for Accreditation of Counseling and Related Educational Programs);
+- MEd in Counselor Education (Council for Accreditation of Counseling and Related Educational Programs);

 - MS in Marriage and Family Therapy (Commission on Accreditation for Marriage and Family Therapy Training and Education of the American Association for Marriage and Family Therapy);

 - Master of Library and Information Science (American Library Association); and